jjMurphy1012/OnlineOrder/README.md

 - **Global Reach**: Fast access for users regardless of geographic location

 The deployment architecture includes:
-- EC2 instances for hosting the containerized application
+- AWS App Runner for hosting and automatically scaling the containerized application
-- RDS for managed MySQL database services
+- RDS PostgreSQL as a managed database service
-- Elastic Load Balancer for traffic distribution
 - AWS IAM for access control and security
 ![AWS Deployment](https://github.com/jjMurphy1012/OnlineOrder/raw/main/image/img_8.png)

-This cloud-based approach ensures the application remains robust, secure, and accessible to users at all times while minimizing operational overhead.
+This cloud-based solution ensures the application remains robust, secure, and accessible to users while minimizing operational overhead.